ellysh/video-game-bots/GLOSSARY.md

 # Glossary

+## AI

+In video games, Artificial Intelligence (AI) is used to generate intelligent behaviors primarily in non-player characters (NPCs), often simulating human-like intelligence. test <a href="https://en.wikipedia.org/wiki/Artificial_intelligence_%28video_games%29">Read more</a>

 ## Application binary interface ABI

 Application binary interface (ABI) is the interface between two program modules, one of which is often a library or operating system, at the level of machine code.
 An ABI determines such details as how functions are called and in which binary format information should be passed from one program component to the next, or to the operating system in the case of a system call. <a href="https://en.wikipedia.org/wiki/Application_binary_interface">Read more</a>